H_A_R_D_P_A_I_N_T_I_N_G @ Phoenix Brighton January - February 2018

 H_A_R_D_P_A_I_N_T_I_N_G was such a conversation and endeavored to show some of the processes, possibilities and dilemmas that constitute abstract painting today.

-Philip, Ian, Stig and Patrick
+Distilled from the text by Philip, Ian, Stig and Patrick

 Watch the video of the Spotlight event at H_A_R_D_P_A_I_N_T_I_N_G here